vim-ctrlspace/vim-ctrlspace/README.md

 ## Overview

-**Vim-CtrlSpace** is a great plugin that helps you to get more power from Vim while working with buffers, tabs, windows, and so on.
-It is meant to organize your Vim screen space and your workspace effectively.
+**Vim-CtrlSpace** is a great plugin meant to organize your Vim screen space and your workspace effectively.
+It helps you to increase usage of core Vim features like multiple buffers, tabs, and windows.
+It also introduces some new ideas, i.e. workspaces or named tabs containing separate buffer lists.

-Its key features are lists.
-In fact, the whole plugin is a small window opened on demand, capable of displaying various lists: buffer list, file list, tab list, or workspace list.
+Actually, key plugin features are lists.
+The whole plugin looks like a small window opened on demand, capable of displaying various lists: buffer list, file list, tab list, or workspace list.
 Sounds simple, but around that there are some additional details making this simple concept a unique approach.

 <p align="center">